-Mick Gillispie, the “voice” of Smokies baseball will again anchor this year’s radio broadcast joined by Danny Will, Michael Wottreng, and interns Blake McKinney, Jonathan Reed, Nick Roark, Matthew Osborne, and Jay Lifford.
+Mick Gillispie, the “voice” of Smokies baseball will again anchor this year’s radio broadcast joined by Jay Lifford and Nick Roark Blake McKinney, Matthew Osborne, and Keith Break.
 The team will bring all 140 games to the East Tennessee airwaves.

-Gillispie enters his eighth season in the Southern League after spending the first two with division rival Chattanooga.
-Chrusciel and Hoover will co-host the Pilot-Oscar Meyer Pregame Show live 15-minutes prior to the scheduled first-pitch.
+Gillispie enters his ninth season in the Southern League after spending the first two with division rival Chattanooga.
+Wottrend and Lifford will co-host the Pilot-Oscar Meyer Pregame Show live 15-minutes prior to the scheduled first-pitch.

-Mick Gillispie is in his sixth season as Director of Broadcasting and play-by-play voice for the Smokies Radio Network.
+Mick Gillispie is in his seventh season as Director of Broadcasting and play-by-play voice for the Smokies Radio Network.
 Gillispie also directs and manages the SRN broadcast staff and over sees the entire on air product from the intro song to the closing billboard and everything in between.
-Prior to the 2011 and 2012 seasons, Gillispie handled the play-by-play for 20 Chicago Cubs spring training games on Cubs.com, teaming up with Cubs television voice Len Kasper.
+Since the 2011 season, Gillispie has handled the play-by-play of Chicago Cubs spring training games on Cubs.com, teaming up with Cubs television voice Len Kasper.
 In 2010, Gillispie was named the Southern League Broadcaster of the Year Award, voted on by his peers and colleagues.
+He has also been mentioned by Ballparkdigest.com following the last two seasons in their Broadcaster of the Year addition.
 Prior to joining Tennessee he spent 2005 & 2006 on the Chattanooga Lookouts broadcast team.
 In 2004 Gillispie called games for the Salem Avalanche (Class A Carolina League) and began his career doing play-by-play for the Wilson Tobs (Coastal Plains League) in 2003.

 Blake McKinney joins the Smokies Radio Network team for the 2013 season.